elastic/ecs/rfcs/text/0000-multiple-users.md

 }
 ```

-You'll note in the example above that the user ID is not repeated under changes,
+You'll note in the example above that the user ID is not repeated under `user.changes.*`,
 since the ID didn't change.

 ### Combining IAM and Privilege Escalation